tomislaveric/http-request/README.md

 # HTTPRequest

 Yet another HTTPRequest wrapper.
 HTTP requests are fully written with async/await.
-So far GET and POST requests are available
+So far GET, POST, PUT and PATCH requests are available

 ## Why do i need this package?